bonaldli/Decision-Making-Reinforcement-Learning-Uni-Koeln/Project 1/readme.md

 ## Hint:
 - Python is recommended.
 However, you could use any programming language that you prefer.
-- You are not recommended to use packages uploaded in the internet that is directly related to Bayesian structure learning.
+- If you use packages that is directly related to Bayesian structure learning, then you are recommended to write down the functions from the packages on your own way.
 - The Python package for optimization are recommended for your to use:
   - `NetworkX`
+  - `bnlearn`
 - Discussions are encouraged.

 ## Grading: